AdobeDocs/control-panel.en/help/service-events/service-events.md

 <table><tr style="border: 0;">
 <td><img src="assets/do-not-localize/nav-buttons.png">
 </td><td>In calendar view, navigation buttons are available in the upper-right corner to help you browse across the events.
-Use the <b>double arrows</b> to navigate to the previous or next event, and the <b>single arrows</b> to navigate from a month to another.
+Use the <b>double arrows</b> to navigate to the first event present after/before the selected month, and the <b>single arrows</b> to navigate from a month to another.
 Click the <b>circle button</b> to go back to today's view.</td>
 </tr></table>

 Three types of events are displayed: